 Mount Katahdin is the northern terminus of the Appalachian trail, and marks either the end or beginning of the hike.
 Following the strenuous 5 mile long Hunt Trail to the peak is incredibly rewarding.
 While extremely rewarding, the hike is difficult and features windswept and slick paths all the way up.
 You’ll need the best equipment to summit Mount Katahdin!

 These weekend hikes we listed above are but just a few of the beautiful hikes along the Appalachian trail.
 As you can imagine, some weekend hikes are much more difficult than others!
 Regardless of your experience level or how much you plan to challenge the limits of your body, we know you’ll need the absolute best footwear to make the most of your hike!

 Red Wing Charlottesville features a huge selection of hiking boots, capable of helping you tackle any path along the Appalachian Trail!
 We specialize in Vasque hiking boots and shoes, known for their durability, value and long lasting protection on the trail.

 Right now, we are proud to offer the Vasque Skywalk GTX, a hugely popular boot among avid backpackers!
 If you are serious about hiking the Appalachian Trail all at once, something like the Vasque Skywalk GTX will make a hugely positive difference in your chances to succeed!

-Call us at (434) 529-6761 or contact Red Wing Charlottesville online to learn more about our impressive line of Vasque hiking shoes and boots!← Getting the Right Fit Hiking Season is Almost Here! →
+Call us at (434) 529-6761 or contact Red Wing Charlottesville online to learn more about our impressive line of Vasque hiking shoes and boots!← Getting the Right Fit Our Favorite Waterfall Hikes in Virginia! →